abhishekjagtap1/CNN_categorical_classification_cifar10/README.md

-# CNN for categorical classsification
+# CNN for categorical classsification using Tensorflow backend
 The attached ipynb file can be used for number of categorical classification. dataset used is cifar10, consisting of 10 categories, training the network is discussed in the executable file.